Malta: Suspect in Caruana Galizia murder may get pardon for name of killer | DW | 19.11.2019

 "I have signed a letter... that states that when the person testifies in court and the information is confirmed and corroborated, I would be recommending that this person is granted a presidential pardon," Muscat clarified in a press conference.

-He added that the suspect had indicated that they were in possesion of evidence to back up their claims.
+He added that the suspect had indicated that they were in possession of evidence to back up their claims.

 Caruana Galizia had been described as a "one-woman Wikileaks" for her dogged dedication to revealing corruption in EU and Maltese politics and business.
 Some of her reports had targeted Muscat and his associates and relatives.